What to eat in Alentejo? 18 typical dishes in Alentejo

 Fish Soup

 Fish soup is a reference dish in all the coastal cities of Portugal, and, of course, the southwest coast of Alentejo is famous for its fish soups.
-The big difference between fish soup from Alentejo and the rest of the country is that in the Alentejo, more aromatic herbs such as coriander and pennyroyal are used.
+The big difference between fish soup from Alentejo and the rest of the country is that more aromatic herbs such as coriander and pennyroyal are used in Alentejo.

-If you are visiting the Rota Vicentina, you can’t forget to try some fish soup in a picturesque restaurant near the sea.
+If you visit the Rota Vicentina, you must try some fish soup in a picturesque restaurant near the sea.

 tradicional Alentejo cuisine